 Use of an engine block heater is strongly recommended if you live in a region where temperatures reach -23° C (-10° F) or below.
 For best results, plug the heater in at least three hours before starting the vehicle.
 The heater can be plugged in the night before starting the vehicle.
+The plug for the block heater is exposed in the front of the vehicle, beneath the grille.
+Vehicles equipped with a gasoline engine have the plug exposed on the driver side of the vehicle; vehicles equipped with a Diesel engine have the plug exposed on the passenger side of the vehicle.

-To prevent electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.
+To reduce the risk of electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.